 A Better World Learning Journey Story: Pricing, Sustainability, and Alignment

-Let’s dig into the better world story of how and why we went from fully-free content to our current pricing approach, and why we believe it could be one of the most important moves we can make on this mission we’re on together: To reweave social, emotional, academic, and global learning in a captivating way.
-Integrated Social Emotional Learning (SEL) that’s global and academic.
-Through powerful story content.
+If you’re wondering about how and why we went from fully-free Social Emotional Learning (SEL) content to our current pricing approach, you’re in the right place.
+We believe this switch could be one of the most important strategic moves we make on this mission to reweave social, emotional, academic, and global learning.

 Before we begin, I think it’s really important to note that this journey didn’t start with some magical idea.
 Often we hear people share thoughts like “Wow, what an amazing idea this was!
 How did you come up with it?”